Kia partner, The Ocean Cleanup, delivers record 55-ton ocean plastic haul

 - View film of record ocean plastic reclamation here

 The Ocean Cleanup, the international non-profit project with the mission of ridding the oceans of plastic, landed its plastic catch at Victoria, Vancouver Island, Canada.
-The record catch was removed from the Pacific Ocean using The Ocean Cleanup's System 002 extraction technology following a voyage through the Great Pacific Garbage Patch (GPGP).
+The record catch was removed from the Pacific Ocean using The Ocean Cleanup's System 002 extraction technology following a lengthy voyage through the Great Pacific Garbage Patch (GPGP).
+The GPGP is the world's largest accumulation of floating waste and has an estimated surface area of 1.6 million square kilometers – equivalent to three times the size of France.

+Immediately after bringing the record haul to shore, The Ocean Cleanup announced the introduction of its new System 03 technology.
+Almost three times larger than System 002, System 03 can capture much larger quantities of plastic at a lower cost per kilogram removed on a continuous year-round basis.
+It also features more sophisticated environmental monitoring and safety technology, such as a new Marine Animal Safety Hatch designed to protect marine life.
+This scale-up marks the next phase towards The Ocean Cleanup's objective of removing 90% of floating ocean plastic by 2040.

+Kia remains steadfast in its commitment to a sustainable planet and the wellbeing of future generations.
+This strategy encompasses the brand's continued and growing support of The Ocean Cleanup.
+It will be reinforced and represented through the Kia logo and colors appearing on every set of overalls worn by the crew of System 03.

-Charles Ryu, Senior Vice President and Head of the Global Brand & CX Division at Kia Corp., commented: "The record catch of plastic brought to shore by The Ocean Cleanup is tangible proof of how technology can deliver sustainable solutions at scale.
+Charles Ryu, Senior Vice President and Head of the Global Brand & CX Division at Kia Corp., commented: "The record catch of plastics brought to shore by The Ocean Cleanup for recycling is tangible proof of how technology can deliver sustainable solutions at scale.
+Kia's partnership with The Ocean Cleanup demonstrates the brand's commitment to having a positive impact.
 Initiatives such as this one perfectly align with Kia's transition to a sustainable mobility solutions provider and our Plan S strategy, through which we embrace the needs of our customers and the protection of our environment by acting as a responsible corporate citizen."

+Nisha Bakker, Director Partnerships of The Ocean Cleanup, said: "This record delivery marks the end of the System 002 era for The Ocean Cleanup, and the perfect platform as we launch System 03.
+We are moving forward step-by-step, and we believe that System 03 represents the size of system required to scale up and expand our cleanup in the most economical way.
+Beyond System 03, we plan to deploy a fleet of systems that together will be capable of removing 50 per cent of the GPGP every five years.
+However, we cannot do this alone.
+Committed and valued partners, and particularly our global partner Kia, remain essential for The Ocean Cleanup to bring our shared ambitions of plastic-free oceans to reality."

 For more information, visit the Kia Global Media Center at www.kianewscenter.com